iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 ## Day 4: November 13, 2018

 Now on exercise number 3 of 8: Training Neural Networks.
-First off [here](https://pytorch.org/docs/stable/index.html) is the link for the documentation of PyTorch.
+First off [here](https://PyTorch.org/docs/stable/index.html) is the link for the documentation of PyTorch.
 It comes in handy in getting a deeper understanding of what is being discussed in the notebooks.
 It has more explanation on the process of [autograd](https://pytorch.org/docs/stable/notes/autograd.html#how-autograd-encodes-the-history).
-I was reading about the autograd feature and its quite intuitive actually and it is what allows PyTorch to be faster, especially in distributed computation (GPU/CUDA).
+I was reading about the autograd feature and its quite intuitive actually and it is what allows * to be faster, especially in distributed computation (GPU/CUDA).
 Its whats going to allow computation of gradients during every pass, which in turn would allow us to manually set a layer to not update (for example, transfer learning).

 After autograd we move into [Broadcasting semantics](https://pytorch.org/docs/stable/notes/broadcasting.html) for PyTorch.
 Apparently, its an inheritance of the NumPy broadcasting semantics.
 It is solving or pointing out dimensionality match or mismatches when we operate tensors (which we will as we progress).
 One possible way to reduce this error/complication is to understand the basics of Matrix Multiplication, mostly that it is not commutative (orders matter especially in determining the shape of the output).